-The O.O.P. designates a hierarchy of roads consisting of Type 'A', 'B' and 'C' Arterial Roads and Collector Roads.
+The O.O.P. designates a hierarchy of roads consisting of Type "A", "B" and "C" arterial roads and collector roads.

-In the O.O.P., a grid pattern of roads is currently designated in the Study as follows:
+In the O.O.P., a grid pattern of roads is currently designated in the Columbus Study area as follows:

-- Simcoe Street North is designated as a Type 'B' Arterial Road and is identified as a Regional Transit Spine; - Columbus Road is designated as a Type 'B' Arterial Road and is identified as a Regional Transit Spine west of Simcoe Street North; - Thornton Road North is designated as a Type 'B' Arterial Road; - Howden Road is designated as a Type 'A' Arterial Road; - Ritson Road North is designated as a Type 'B' Arterial Road; and, - Winchester Road is designated as a Type 'B' Arterial Road.
+- Simcoe Street North is designated as a Type "B" arterial road and is identified as a Regional Transit Spine, notwithstanding the Region's commitment to keeping Simcoe Street North only two lanes through the existing community; - Columbus Road is designated as a Type "B" arterial road and is identified as a Regional Transit Spine west of Simcoe Street North; - Thornton Road North is designated as a Type "B" arterial road; - Howden Road is designated as a Type "A" arterial road; - Ritson Road North is designated as a Type "B" arterial road; and, - Winchester Road is designated as a Type "B" arterial road.